Navy10021/FakeLense/README.md

   - Fine-tune the BERT-based model and save it in ./model/bert_lense.
   - Fine-tune the GPT-based model and save it in ./model/gpt_lense.

-### STEP 4.
+### STEP 3.
 Detection
 After training, you can perform fake news detection by running the ***detect.py*** script:
  ```bash
    python detect.py
    ```
-You can modify the test_cases list in the script with your own examples for testing.
+You can modify the 'test_cases' list in the script with your own examples for testing.

-### STEP 5.
-Sample Test Cases
-The ***detect.py*** script includes several test cases.
-You can customize them with your examples:
  ```python
    test_cases = [
     "Global Leaders Gather for Climate Summit...",